subfusc/DasBot/PLUGIN_DOC.markdown

 - auth_level: an integer between 0 and 100, where 100 is the owner and 0 is just a user.
 Who is what and at what level distinqushes what, is up for debate.
 - channel_users: The list of users in the channel that the current message/command is comming from.
+- channel_topic: The topic of the current channel
 - nick_to_user: A dictionary that contains the Username in the Authentication system as value and current nick on IRC as key.
 This will contain the nick if the user is online.
 - user_to_nick: same as above, only reversed key and value.
 This has a lazy evaluation, so it will